 To reduce your sugar level, the doctor advised you to walk.
 Now how would you measure how much you should walk in a day?
 Or, in general, how would it be if you had your personal assistant all round the clock?
 That’s the revolution brought into the picture by AI.
 There have come many AI-powered gadgets on the market.
-You want to measure the steps you walked?
-You want to measure your blood pressure?
-You want to know your heartbeat rate?
-Or you want to check your overall activity level and share it with your physician?
+Do you want to measure the steps you walked?
+Want to keep track of your blood pressure?
+Or would you like to know your heartbeat rate?
+Do you want to check your overall activity level and share it with your physician?
 Well, you can have a gadget for each or even a gadget for all mentioned.
 Wearable Health Trackers from Apple, FitBit, etc., would do the job for you.

 Gone are the days when you had to fix an appointment beforehand to meet the doctor, line up in a long queue, and wait hours for your turn to come.
 And gone are the pain when it’s nighttime, and you urgently need your doctor’s consultation.
 If you want to consult your doctor, go get his advice at your fingertips, on your smartphone, powered by AI, anytime you need.
 At least the basic advice and necessity are fulfilled through this procedure by AI.
 And you also get to know when it is that serious time when you really should get hospitalized, otherwise, be better at home and rest and get the consultation digitally.

 - Precision Medicine